nftgp/specs/README.md

 This facilitates on-chain generation and storage of complex images with small size, that are composed of larger image layers stored off-chain, e.g., on [IPFS](https://ipfs.io).

 The NFT Gateway Protocol defines a mechanism for the resolution and embedding of resources referenced in SVG to make a self-contained SVG that displays consistently in all environments.

+### Caching

+By using a standardized, decentralized caching layer, different gateways will be able to share a cache.
+This means a higher chance of cache hits, and hence improved caching effectiveness.

 ## NFT Address Schema